Pyrdacor/Ambermoon/FileSpecs/Maps.md

 For NPCs if flag "Text popup" is set, the index is a map text index and only a text popup is shown on interaction.

+Note: In theory any of the 8 lower travel types can be used by monsters.
+They are used for collision detection.
+Even flying monsters are possible which can move through anything.
+But in Ambermoon only 2 types are used.
+0x1 for walking or 0x2 for horse.
+The latter is often used to create objects or doors that block monsters but not the player who has travel type 0x1 in general (beside cheating).
+If you want some monsters to pass the doors as well you could use travel type 0x1, too.

 ### Map events

 After the tile data the map events are encoded.
 Map events are organized as linked lists.
 A tile can reference such a map event list.
 Index 0 is reserved and means 'no map event'.